jonimoreira/specs/2_5_0/docs/source/rm.rst

 Abstract: False

-Description: Description of a party, including an optional external link to data for this party in a demographic or other identity management system.
+Description: Description of a party, including an optional external link to data for
+        this party in a demographic or other identity management system.
 An additional details element provides for the inclusion of information related to this party directly.
 If the party information is to be anonymous then do not include the details element.
-The string 'Self' may be entered as the party-name if an external_ref is include.

 AttestationType
 ---------------